otagomohio/hacky2021/content/sessions/0713_data_management.md

 ### Description

 This session covers the essential of data management for a project on NeSI.
-It starts with a bit of general thinking before moving into some [NeSI](https://www.nesi.org.nz/) specifics.
+It starts with a bit of general thinking before moving into some <a href="https://www.nesi.org.nz/" target="_blank" rel="noopener noreferrer"><b>NeSI</b></a> specifics.

 ## Good habits